suleymanlaarabidev/use-adb/README.md

 # use-adb

-lib for use adb in node js
+lib for use adb in node js works 2022-2023

 # Features

+- includes sdk implementation for windows, macOS and linux

 ## push